nickobard/FIT-CTU-Bc-Work-Enhancing-Fake-News-Classification/Pracovní/Příprava zadání/prirpava_zadani_BP.md

 - obtain a brand-new dataset from online fake news databases,
 - perform and evaluate classification experiments on the selected datasets and discuss the results.

-### TODO

-- get examples from other themes on projects